 “As such, they are unproven and should not be reported as fact,” the center said in a statement.
 “While we can’t comment on this matter itself, one thing is clear—the state of Louisiana is going after doctors for allegedly harming women, yet they are enforcing an abortion ban that puts women’s lives at risk every day.”

-The case adds to the constitutional duel between pro-life states that have banned or strictly restricted abortion and states that have moved to shield abortion providers, in the aftermath of the U.S. Supreme Court’s 2022 ruling that sent the issue of abortion access back to individual states.
+The case adds to the constitutional duel between pro-life states that have banned or strictly restricted abortion and states that have moved to shield abortion providers in the aftermath of the U.S. Supreme Court’s 2022 ruling that sent the issue of abortion access back to individual states.

 “Federal and state law give Governor Newsom discretion to reject extradition requests in cases, like this one, where the alleged conduct occurred in California,” Newsom’s office said.

-Carpenter was also sued by Texas for violating that state’s abortion laws, but a New York judge dismissed the lawsuit under his state’s shield law.
+Carpenter was also sued by Texas for violating that state’s abortion laws, but a New York state judge dismissed the lawsuit under his state’s shield law.